campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 - As expected, XC3's soundtrack is phenomenal.
 It's unlike anything else I've heard in a videogame.
 Its melodies are memorable and strong, but still manage to evoke the fantastical and the surreal.
 - While not perfect (in particular, Mio's performance is pretty poor), the voice acting from the main cast is *much* improved over its predecessor, sounding downright impressive at times.
-- Loading screens are kept to an absolute minimum, only occurring when you travel to another zone.
-For example, fast-traveling within a zone incurs almost no loading.
-Combined with a snappy menu, it's a joy to play a <text-with-tooltip :tooltip="'Many games, including this game\'s predecessor, contain laggy, unresponsive menus that making even the simplest management actions a chore to perform.'">game that can actually keep up with the player's inputs</text-with-tooltip>.
+- Loading screens are kept to an absolute minimum.
+Combined with a snappy menu, it's a joy to play a game that can actually <text-with-tooltip :tooltip="'Many games contain laggy, unresponsive menus that make even the simplest management actions a chore to perform.'">keep up</text-with-tooltip> with the player's inputs.
 - In general, the game avoids a lot of the time-wasting nonsense that afflicts most other JRPGs, and contains many helpful quality-of-life features.
-This includes the auto-selling of items, the ability to immediately make changes and retry after a failed boss battle, and a generous navigation system that avoids a lot of the guesswork when trying to figure out where to go next.

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/4pPMp1qZ6lY'">Like the nighttime waters of Erythia Sea itself, this track is both haunting and beautifully serene.</youtube-link>